 As Governor of the Eastern Canada and Caribbean District, one of the most diverse districts in Kiwanis, I worked with a talented group of leaders to help restructure how we did business, and how we were governed.
 The results of these efforts have saved us Kiwanis dollars and streamlined our Board’s decision making process.

-A keen supporter of the Kiwanis Formula, I have served as our District’s Chair for the first three years.
+A keen supporter of the Kiwanis Formula, I served as our District’s Chair for the first three years.
 I enjoyed building an enthusiastic team and conducting a series of training summits all designed to empower my fellow Kiwanians.
 We worked hard to open new clubs and strengthen existing clubs.
 Our team is proud of the new clubs that we built and the new members that helped induct.

 …and Kiwanis Needs More Kiwanians.